hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 <img src="./images/puzzle1.jpg" alt="jigsaw puzzle with Hackers & Designers logo" width="600"/>

+But we will design the hunt ourselves!
+Each young participants will get some puzzle pieces to hide in the park (with Pernilla), and make clues for the others to tell them where they can find the pieces.
+In the meantime, the grown-ups will learn to build a small website so they can help you make a clue website for the pieces your will hide.
+Don't tell anyone your hiding spot?
+They will have to find it by searching for your hotspot on their phone, and searching the clues that you put on your website.

+* Each hacker/designer pair will hide one part of the treasure and make 1 website with clues for where to find it
+* Grownups with multiple kids make 1 website together as a group, due to time constraints

 When all the treasures are hidden, and all the websites are distributed around the play area, we will do the big scavenger hunt we made together and try solve the puzzle.

 Before we continue: we split into groups.
 The young participants are the designers and the adult participants take on the hacker roles.

 **Designers - team B**

 Our young participants will be the designers of the scavenger hunt.
-With Pernilla they will explore the building for clever hiding spots, and ways to give visual clues to find them - but not too many because we like a challenge!
-When that is taken care of, they will prepare lunch together, so the grown-ups can be fed around 12.30.
+With Pernilla they will explore <strike>the building</strike> the park nearby for clever hiding spots, and ways to give visual clues to find them - but not too many because we like a challenge! <strike>When that is taken care of, they will prepare lunch together, so the grown-ups can be fed around 12.30.</strike>

 **Hackers - team A**

-In the meantime, the grown-up participants will take on the hacker roles!
-Depending on your interests and skillset you experiment with coding your own small website in HTML (and CSS and Javascript if you are up for it), and/or you will learn to program a small microcontroller so can act as a tiny webserver that can be used to publish the tiny websites hyperlocally (range of +/- 20 m).
-After all that hacking business, we will be hungry for lunch and catching up.
+In the meantime, the grown-up participants will take on the hacker roles! <strike>Depending on your interests and skillset you experiment with coding your own small website in HTML (and CSS and Javascript if you are up for it), and/or you will learn to program a small microcontroller so can act as a tiny webserver that can be used to publish the tiny websites hyperlocally (range of +/- 20 m).
+After all that hacking business, we will be hungry for lunch and catching up.</strike>

+After a brief tutorial, the grown-ups will play and experiment with the HTML/CSS/Javascript sample code to design their own tiny 1 MB website that will host the clues the kids will provide.

 <img src="./images/workshop_solar02.jpg" alt="drawing explaining roles of team A and team B and how they come together" width="600"/>

 ### What are we making?

-We will program a small wireless device with an ESP32 chip to serve a tiny (max 2MB) html websites via WiFi.
+We will program a small wireless device with an ESP32 chip to serve a tiny (~1MB) html websites via WiFi.
 The module is powered by a battery, which in turn is charged by a solar cell.
 The Wifi module "serves" a small website anytime a smartphone tries to log on to the network it is broadcasting (like an internet hotspot).
 It allows you to redesign the "log-in" screen that usually pops up when you try to log on to public WiFi networks, and hijack it to publish content you want to share WiFi, but only with your neighbours and local friends within a ~25 m range.

 ## 0. Materials and preparations